ics-jku/llm-assisted-mt/README.md

 ```
 cd framework
-python3 run.py [STEP_NUMER]
+python3 run.py [STEP_NUMBER]
 ```

-Where step number is numerical from 1-7.
+Where STEP_NUMBER is numerical from 1-7.

 ## *LLM-assisted Metamorphic Testing of Embedded Graphics Libraries*